ManiRajan1/Project_repositories/README.Virtual_HIL_testing.md

 This is basically like creating a minimal, scriptable CAN simulation testbench using only open-source tools and no licensing restrictions.

-The code repository of interest can be viewed by [Docker based HIL testing](https://github.com/ManiRajan1/Project_repositories/tree/Virtual_HIL_testing)
+The code repository of interest can be viewed by [Minimal setup to virtualize CAN bus-simulation](https://github.com/ManiRajan1/Project_repositories/tree/Virtual_HIL_testing)

 In order to run the PoC, run the following commands on git bash